 The Philosophy of BOLT

-BOLT is a program uniquely designed to bring together sophomores and provide them with a shared outdoor experience and continued group activities.
+BOLT is a program uniquely designed to bring together sophomores and new transfer/RUE students and provide them with a shared outdoor experience and continued group activities throughout the fall.
 For many Brown students, the sophomore year is a difficult period of transition from the camaraderie of the first year to the increasing independence of the next several years.
 As sophomores assume greater responsibility for the direction of their college experiences, they often struggle with significant personal and academic challenges.
-The beginning of the year is a good time for sophomores to reflect on their first year experience, assess their strengths and weaknesses, and formulate new personal and academic goals.
-The year-round aspect of BOLT gives sophomores an opportunity for continued reflection and reassessment of themselves and their personal development at Brown.
+The beginning of the year is a good time for sophomores and new transfer/RUE students to reflect on their first year experience, assess their strengths and weaknesses, and formulate new personal and academic goals.
+The friendships, connections and peer mentorship continue beyond the fall semester, which offers a year-round aspect of BOLT that gives sophomores an opportunity for continued reflection and reassessment of themselves and their personal development at Brown.

 This process of self-reflection and evaluation is a preliminary step in learning how to function more efficiently and to take initiative in a group setting.
 Brown's unique curriculum tends to attract students who are self-starters.
 Nevertheless, even the most individualistic students need to be able to function in a group.
 After the wilderness trip, the year-round aspect of BOLT allows the connections formed between individuals to be maintained and strengthened.